smartconnect-eu/SmartSIP-SDK-Libraries-and-Examples/README.md

 ### iOS Implementation
 The included Demo App provides the flexibility to choose between several integration paths:
 * "Blue Dialer" (Custom UI): Demonstrates how to layer a custom SwiftUI interface on top of the native system state.
-* Hybrid Solution: Shows how to use a combination of custom UI and native system features.
 * Native Dialer: Provides a pure system-native experience.
 These options ensure you can leverage the benefits of deep system integration while maintaining complete control over the user experience.